KCWX: As a UPN affiliate

-As early as 1997, UPN was seen as the most likely affiliation for KBEJ to pursue.
+As early as 1997, it appeared most likely that Corridor Television would seek an affiliation with UPN.
 By 2000, the network had already experienced problems keeping an affiliate in both San Antonio and Austin.
-When it launched in 1995, the network was affiliated with KRRT channel 35 for the San Antonio market and the Hill Country Paramount Network, a chain of low-power TV stations, serving Austin.
-Both had been lost.
-Sinclair Broadcast Group, owner of KRRT, switched its UPN affiliates to The WB in a group deal announced in 1997, and UPN did not have a San Antonio affiliate after that time; KMOL-TV, the NBC affiliate that was co-owned with UPN itself by United Television, was airing the network in late-night hours.
+When it launched in 1995, the network was affiliated with KRRT (channel 35) in San Antonio, while Austin was served by the Hill Country Paramount Network, a chain of low-power TV stations.
+Sinclair Broadcast Group, owner of KRRT, switched all of its UPN affiliates to The WB in a group deal announced in 1997, leaving UPN without a full-time affiliate in San Antonio.
+Since then, UPN had been relegated to late-night clearances on KMOL-TV, the NBC affiliate that was co-owned with UPN itself by United Television.
 In 1998, UPN had dropped the Hill Country Paramount Network for K13VC on six days' notice because K13VC, unlike the previous affiliate, had cable carriage.

-In addition to a UPN affiliation, Corridor contracted with Belo, which owned Austin's KVUE and San Antonio's KENS, to operate channel 2, which began broadcasting August 3, 2000.
+In addition to a UPN affiliation, Corridor contracted with Belo, which owned Austin's KVUE and San Antonio's KENS, to operate channel 2 under a local marketing agreement.
+KBEJ began broadcasting August 3, 2000.
 Belo provided management services from KENS and technical services from its headquarters in Dallas.
-In addition to UPN and syndicated programming, the star attraction of the new KBEJ was a package of 31 San Antonio Spurs games; that year, KENS and KBEJ had won the rights to the Spurs from their previous carriers, KSAT and KRRT.
+In addition to UPN and syndicated programming, KBEJ boasted a package of 31 San Antonio Spurs games; that year, KENS and KBEJ had won the over-the-air rights to the Spurs from their previous carriers, KSAT and KRRT.

 Cable carriage proved to be a difficulty at the outset for KBEJ.
 Before launch, and even as transmitter tests were being conducted, the FCC had yet to rule on which market the new station, equidistant from San Antonio and Austin, was to be placed in.
-The original designation was Austin, but it would take the new channel longer to find cable carriage there than in San Antonio, where it was added by Time Warner Cable on October 28, right before the start of the NBA season.
+Originally, channel 2 was placed in the Austin market.
+However, it would take the new station longer to find cable carriage there than in San Antonio, where it was added by Time Warner Cable on October 28, right before the start of the NBA season.
+UPN initially designated KBEJ as its San Antonio affiliate, leading Time Warner Cable to deny the station must-carry on its Austin system.
 It was not until August 2, 2001, that KBEJ made an appearance on Time Warner Cable's Austin system after pressure from viewers and an agreement with Belo.

 By the time Austin cable viewers could get KBEJ, however, the Spurs had soured on channel 2.
 Residents of the south side of San Antonio, further away from Fredericksburg, complained of signal difficulties.
-The transmitter was located to the north of the city, whereas the other stations were to its south.
+The transmitter was located to the north of the city, whereas the market's other stations had their transmitters to its south.
 The Spurs had averaged an 8.5 rating on KRRT in the 1999–2000 season; by February 2001, they were pulling a 5.5 on KBEJ, whereas ratings for KENS games held steady.
 Before the 2001–2002 season, the Spurs moved back to KRRT, even though KBEJ had held a multi-year contract for the games.